thmcarth/NHSRC_PODS/Setup_Readme.txt

 ******
 1. Multiple libraries were found for "TimeLib.h" compilation terminated.
 - Likely solution, need to make sure you install using Sketch--> include Library--> Manage Library to install FONA Libraries
+2. Ensure that the Arduino IDE is closed when installing Teensyduino